| The first case of TTP

 that very low or undetectable plasma levels of this

-protease were specifically indicative of TTP (12,13)
+protease were specifically indicative of TTP (12,13) The von Willebrand factor-cleaving protease is now

 known as ADAMTS13, a member